Namibian Army: Small arms

+Anti-tank weapons

 Vehicles

-Vehicles of the Namibian Army are made up of a variety of suppliers including those from the former Soviet Union, Russia, Brazil, & South Africa.
+Vehicles of the Namibian Army are made up of a variety of suppliers including those from the former Soviet Union, Russia, Brazil,China,Japan,Germany & South Africa.
 Some vehicles were donated by SWAPO, formerly a liberation movement which later became the ruling party of the country at independence, and SWATF, the security force of the then South West Africa administration.
 The army has received WZ523 Infantry Fighting Vehicles from China which serve with mechanized infantry units.
 These vehicles are supplemented by the Namibian made Wolf series of MRAPs.
 South African made Casspirs are also in service which were inherited from the South-West Africa Territorial Force.
-To enhance mobility it was announced that the Army will receive the Agrale Marruá which appeared at the 25th Independence celebration parade in 2015 and are primarily used by the Namibian Special Forces.
+To enhance mobility it was announced that the Army will receive the Agrale Marruá which appeared at the 25th Independence celebration parade in 2015.